AhmadPiracha/Important-Programming-Concepts/MeissaSoft/Example-Pillers-of-OOP.md

 **PIEA**:

 1. **Polymorphism**:
-   olymorphism means “many forms”.
+   polymorphism means “many forms”.
 By its name, it is a feature that allows you to perform an action in multiple or different ways.
 When we talk about polymorphism, there isn’t a lot to discuss unless we talk about its types.

 There are two types of polymorphism: